ros-industrial/ros2_i_training/workshop/source/_source/control/04_Example.md

-# Example 5: Industrial Robot with Externally Connected Sensor
+# Industrial Robot with Externally Connected Sensor

 This example shows how an externally connected sensor can be accessed: